Scary Halloween table decor using antique dolls and glass cloches. For those of us who like some creep in our Halloween.

 This is the head that started it all.
 The head without a body, until the vendor found the body in pieces for me.

-It should be Pretty Grimm.
+It other words, it’s Pretty Grimm.